 Diversity contributes directly to the quality of learning for all who participate in university education.
-Along with reflecting diversity within the composition of our students, faculty and staff, it is important for the university community to be fully engaged across social and cultural differences.
-Integrating lessons from distinct cultural perspectives into the development of knowledge, skills and character is also essential.
+In addition to our NMSU community reflecting diversity within the composition of our students, faculty and staff, full engagement of the university community across social and cultural differences is crucial.
+Equally essential is the integration of lessons from a variety of cultural perspectives into the development of student knowledge, skills and character.

-The terms "diversity" and "underrepresented" encompass differences of background and experience among individuals and groups.
+The term "diversity" encompass differences of background and experience among individuals and groups.
 Such differences include, but are not limited to, differences of race, ethnicity, national origin, tribal nationhood, language, color, identities and expressions of gender and sexuality, age, veteran status and disabilities.
 Differences of socioeconomic status, political, spiritual and philosophical faith or affiliation should also be recognized.

-In addition to reflecting the diversity of our community, the Office of Federal Contract Compliance Programs (OFCCP) requires federal contractors like the New Mexico State University to conduct an assessment of the percentage of females and minorities in its workforce by job groups to the percentage of females and minorities with requisite skills available in the recruitment area.
+In addition to reflecting the diversity of our community, the Office of Federal Contract Compliance Programs (OFCCP), Executive Order 11246, requires federal contractors like the New Mexico State University to conduct an assessment of the percentage of females and minorities in its workforce by job groups to the percentage of females and minorities with requisite skills available in the recruitment area.
 New Mexico State University is dedicated to providing equal employment opportunities in all areas of occupation without regard to age, ancestry, color, mental or physical disability, gender, serious medical condition, national origin, race, religion, sexual orientation, gender identity, spousal affiliation, or veteran status, or genetic information, according to state and federal laws.
 This dedication extends to recruiting and hiring, promotion, and other personnel actions such as compensation, benefits, transfers, layoffs, terminations, training, education, tuition assistance, social and recreational programs.
 NMSU's comprehensive affirmative action program supports this effort.
-With the commitment of us all, we will continue to make progress toward the university's goal of including qualified minorities, women and persons with disabilities at every level of responsibility and endeavor in the university.
+With the commitment of us all, we will continue to make progress toward the university's goal of including qualified minorities, women, veterans, and persons with disabilities at every level of responsibility and endeavor in the university.
 Information regarding the above information can be requested through the Office of Institutional Equity, 575-646-3635 or at equity@nmsu.edu.